 It’s about time for the craft fairs and traveling “flea market” type events to start popping up now that the weather is warm, and I’m so ready!
-Here in Arkansas, we’ve got The Junk Ranch this weekend (October 4-5) and then Vintage Market Days next weekend (October 11-13) and you better believe I’ll be there searching at every booth!
+Here in Arkansas, we’ve got The Junk Ranch this weekend (October 2-3) and then Vintage Market Days next weekend (October 9-11) and you better believe I’ll be there searching at every booth!
 I’ve grown up attending these types of events and my love for them has only grown as I’ve gotten older and started thinking about decorating my own space.
 Over the years, I’ve picked up some tricks on how to get the most out of thrifting, particularly at large events like the ones coming up!
+So without further ado, here’s five ways to thrift like a pro!

 1. Go with an idea of what you’re looking for.